Positive Clinical Results On The Use Of Bacterin's OsteoSponge® SC Product For Regeneration Of Subchondral Bone Published In Foot & Ankle Specialist

-All patients reported a clinically significant reduction in pain and improvement in activity at six months post-operation relative to their preoperative baseline scores.
-MRI confirmed graft incorporation and restoration of an intact subchondral plate.
+All patients reported a clinically significant reduction in pain and improvement in activity at six months post-operation relative to the preoperative baseline.
+Magnetic Resonance Imaging (MRI) confirmed graft incorporation and restoration of an intact subchondral plate.